Particular/docs.particular.net/tutorials/nservicebus-sagas/3-integration/tutorial.md

 ### A new saga

 While it would be possible to implement the new functionality in our existing `ShippingPolicy` saga, it's probably not a good idea.
-That saga is about deciding whether or not to ship, while we are now dealing with the process of executing that shipment.
+That saga is about deciding whether or not to ship while we are now dealing with the process of executing that shipment.
 It's best to keep the [single responsibility principle](https://en.wikipedia.org/wiki/Single-responsibility_principle) in mind and keep them separate.
 The result will be simpler sagas that are easier to test and easier to evolve in the future.

-In the `ShippingPolicy` saga class (inside the **Shipping** endpoint project) we already have the `ShipOrder` being sent from the `ProcessOrder` method at the end of the saga.
+In the `ShippingPolicy` saga class (inside the **Shipping** endpoint project), we already have the `ShipOrder` being sent from the `ProcessOrder` method at the end of the saga.
 Currently, this is being processed by the `ShipOrderHandler` class, also in the **Shipping** endpoint.
 Our aim is to replace that handler with a new saga.

-While the previous saga `ShippingPolicy` was a passive observer, this new saga is commanding an active workflow, so we will call it `ShipOrderWorkflow`.
+While the previous saga, `ShippingPolicy`, was a passive observer, this new saga commands an active workflow, so we will call it `ShipOrderWorkflow`.

 To get started, create a new class in the **Shipping** project called `ShipOrderWorkflow`: